 When it comes to normal amounts of rain and wind, asphalt shingles certainly get the job done.
 However, these roofs usually can’t handle winds over 130 mph, and their wind performance declines steadily as they age.
-This is not the case with metal roofs.
-A properly installed metal roof that meets manufacturer certifications can withstand winds over 140 or 150 mph, making it the most weather-resistance of the two options.
-Consider this an obvious, definitive victory for metal roofing.
+Hurricane-force winds can easily rip shingles from a roof, whereas a metal roof would fair fine.

-While a metal roof has a higher upfront cost than traditional asphalt shingles, it also comes with a higher resale value — usually 1 to 6 percent higher, to be exact.
-Resale values are also dependant on geographic region; Florida residents will be happy to hear that the ROI of a metal roof on the east coast is about 95 percent, compared 85 percent on the west coast.
+A metal roof has a higher upfront cost than traditional asphalt shingles, but it also comes with a higher resale value — usually 1 to 6 percent higher, to be exact.
+Resale values are also dependent on geographic region.
+Florida residents will be happy to hear the ROI of a metal roof on the east coast is about 95 percent, compared to 85 percent on the west coast.
 Metal roofs do not match every home buyer’s style, color, or personal preferences.
 While this may turn some potential home buyers away, it won’t impact your home’s value and final ROI.

 Metal roofs usually cost over twice as much as an asphalt shingle roof: $18,000 and $9,000 respectively.
 However, time plays a huge factor in the overall costs you put into a roof.
 Let’s break it down:

 A Metal roof = $18,000 x 1 (60 year lifespan) = $18,000 lifetime cost